LearnSocial Media / Tech

 Growth: The Next Billion via WhatsApp

-While Facebook stagnates in the West, WhatsApp is the growth engine for the Global South.
-Click-to-Message Ads Businesses in India and Brazil don't have websites; they have WhatsApp numbers.
-Meta allows them to run ads that open a chat.
-This is now a $10B+ revenue stream, turning a free messaging app into a B2B juggernaut.
+While Facebook matures in the West, WhatsApp is Meta's growth lever in the Global South.
+Businesses in India and Brazil often don't have a website; they have a WhatsApp number.
+Meta lets them run "click-to-message" ads that open a chat directly, turning a free messaging app into a B2B funnel.
+Click-to-message has grown into a multi-billion-dollar run-rate business and is one of Meta's fastest-growing ad formats.

 Competitors